-As we move into the colder, darker and shorter days of fall and winter it becomes more difficult to maintain your energy levels, productivity and fight off nasty colds and flu.
-These common complaints become the norm as the seasons change and people are constantly looking for that “magic bullet” supplement or medication to keep them running on all cylinders.
-Interestingly, a new study on the daily patterns of modern hunter-gatherer tribes across the globe might hold a few clues in how we can keep ourselves healthy, fit and productive through the winter season.
+As we move into the colder, darker, and shorter days of fall and winter, it may feel more difficult to maintain your energy levels, productivity, and immune strength.
+These feeling don’t have to be an inevitable part of the season though.
+A new study on the daily patterns of modern hunter-gatherer tribes across the globe hold a few clues as to how we can keep ourselves healthy, fit, and productive through the winter season.

 How Much Sleep Did Our Paleo Ancestors Really Get?

-An interesting new study on modern day hunter-gatherer tribes – the San of southern Africa, the Tsimane in Bolivia, and the Hadza in Tanzania – found they only sleep an average of 5.7-7.1 hours per night.1 This is very surprising because sleep research today suggests most westerners are sleep deprived, averaging about 6.5 hours of sleep per night, which is approximately 1.0-1.5 hours less sleep than our grandparents got two generations ago.
-Experts believe we should be aiming for 7.5-8.0 hours per night for better health.
+A new study on modern-day hunter-gatherer tribes – the San of southern Africa, the Tsimane in Bolivia, and the Hadza in Tanzania – found they only sleep an average of 5.7-7.1 hours per night.
+Conversely, sleep research today suggests most westerners are sleep deprived, averaging about 6.5 hours of sleep per night.
+Experts believe we should be aiming for 7.5-8.0 hours of sleep per night for better health.

-If you struggle with fatigue, insomnia or frequent colds and flus, aim to have a consistent bedtime and waking time this winter.
-Go to bed earlier (don’t sleep in longer in the mornings) to help kick your snooze button habit in the morning.
-If you really struggle to wake up, try some gentle stretching/mobility/yoga on the floor to ease your way into the day.
-(Not only that, research shows the later you get to bed the greater your likelihood for weight gain.4 If weight loss is also a goal, get ahead of your new year’s resolution by tucking in earlier at night).
+If you struggle with fatigue, insomnia, or frequent colds and flus, aim to have a consistent bedtime and morning routine this winter.
+Going to bed earlier at night can help kick your snooze button habit in the morning.
+If you really struggle to wake up, try some gentle stretching, mobility, or yoga to ease your way into the day.

-Modern hunter-gatherer communities get up daily with the morning sun and engage in the vast majority of their physical labor in the morning hours exposed to natural light.
-In contrast, most people are indoors all morning throughout the winter – commuting in cars and working in buildings – not getting nearly enough exposure to natural light.
+Modern hunter-gatherer communities engage in the vast majority of their physical labor in the morning hours exposed to natural light.
+In contrast, most people are indoors all morning throughout the winter – commuting in cars and working in buildings.
 Even on a cloudy day, the natural light outside provides a whopping 100,000-lux (a measure of light intensity), compared to only 5,000-lux in your office or home.

 - Yetish G et al. Natural Sleep and Its Seasonal Variations in Three Pre-industrial Societies.
 Current Biology.
 Vol 25, Iss.
 21, 2 November 2015, Pages 2862–2868.